chinwh2019/ai-modern-approach/README.md

    - Lower exploration (ε ≈ 0.05) during later training improves performance
    - The agent uses a simplified state representation for fast learning

+### Unsupervised Learning
+1. **Setup**:
+   - Choose a preset (Blobs, Rings, etc.) or click on the canvas to draw points
+   - Adjust "Number of Clusters (K)" using the slider
+2. **Execution**:
+   - Click "Step" to see a single iteration
+   - Click "Run to Convergence" to animate the full process
+3. **Observation**:
+   - Watch the centroids (squares) move to the center of their clusters
+   - Observe the "Total Inertia" graph decrease as the algorithm improves
+   - Try the "Rings" preset to see where K-Means fails!

 ## Project Structure

 ```